 Disadvantages of Mulching

-Although using mulch has many benefits, it can also be detrimental to the garden:
+Although using mulch has many benefits, in some cases, its use can be detrimental to the garden:

-- Over-mulching (more than 3 inches) can bury and suffocate plants; water and oxygen can’t reach the roots.
+- TOO much mulch (a layer more than 3 inches deep) can bury and suffocate plants; water and oxygen can’t reach the roots.
 A layer of 2 to 3 inches of mulch is ample.
+Do NOT overmulch.

-- Mulch causes diseased trees if piled up around the trunks.
-Keep mulch 6 to 12 inches from the trunks of trees and shrubs.
-No more “volcano” mulching on trees!
-Keeping mulch away from the trunk prevents wood boring insects, gnawing rodents, and decay.
+- Mulch can contribute to rotting bark if piled up around the trunks of trees and shrubs.
+Keep mulch 6 to 12 inches away from the base of woody plants.
+No more “volcano” mulching around trees!
+Keeping mulch away from the trunk discourages wood-boring insects, gnawing rodents, and decay.

-- Mulch near plant stems is the perfect place for slugs, snails, tunneling rodents, and more pests.
+- Mulch near plant stems is the perfect place for slugs, snails, tunneling rodents, and more pests to reside.
 Sprinkle wood ashes or diatomaceous earth around the base of precious plants to keep the slugs and snails at bay.

 - Mulch can bake your plants with excess heat in midsummer if not done properly.
 (See more below.)